aquasecurity/trivy-operator/docs/index.md

 ## What's Next?

-- Learn how to install the Starboard command [From the Binary Releases](./cli/installation/binary-releases.md) and follow the [Getting Started](./cli/getting-started.md) guide to generate your first vulnerability and configuration audit reports.
+- Learn how to install the Trivy-operator command [From the Binary Releases](./cli/installation/binary-releases.md) and follow the [Getting Started](./cli/getting-started.md) guide to generate your first vulnerability and configuration audit reports.
-- Install the Starboard Operator with [kubectl](./operator/installation/kubectl.md) and follow the [Getting Started](./operator/getting-started.md) guide to see how vulnerability and configuration audit reports are generated automatically.
+- Install the Trivy-operator Operator with [kubectl](./operator/installation/kubectl.md) and follow the [Getting Started](./operator/getting-started.md) guide to see how vulnerability and configuration audit reports are generated automatically.
-- Read more about the motivations for the project in the [Starboard: The Kubernetes-Native Toolkit for Unifying Security] blog.
+- Read more about the motivations for the project in the [Trivy-operator: The Kubernetes-Native Toolkit for Unifying Security] blog.
 - See a detailed introduction to Starboard with demos at [KubeCon + CloudNativeCon NA 2020][kubecon-video].
 - Join the community, and talk to us about any matter in [GitHub Discussions] or [Slack].